U54Bioinformatics/PhylinSic_Project/README.md

 The rules for the pipeline are broken down into steps.

-1. Prepare the reference genome.
+*1. Prepare the reference genome.*

 This does basic pre-processing and indexing of the reference genome needed for subsequent steps.

+`
 copy_ref_genome                  Copy the reference genome to a local path. index_ref_genome                 Index the reference genome. create_ref_genome_dict           Create a sequence dictionary.
+`

-2. Demultiplex CellRanger output into single cells.
+*2. Demultiplex CellRanger output into single cells.*

 Each sample is split into batches of single cells that are processed in parallel.
 The files for each batch of cells are stored in a directory.

+`
 extract_cellranger_bam           Find the BAM files in the CellRanger output. extract_bam_header               Pull out the header from a bam file. clean_cells_file                 Make a clean version of the user's cells.